tavleenkaur26/diabloom/README.md

 ## Disclaimer

-DiabLoom is a research and educational project and is not intended for medical decision-making or clinical use.
+DiaBloom is a research and educational project and is not intended for medical decision-making or clinical use.

 Always follow guidance from qualified healthcare professionals and approved diabetes management devices.